-"This magnificent book shows in a vivid narrative what it meant to live in the Polish and Soviet states as young Jews, and how that generation's response to Nazi rule derived from prewar identities and behavioral patterns—remaining mostly distinct as Jews, or adapting to non-Jewish society."—Karel Berkhoff, NIOD Institute for War, Holocaust and Genocide Studies
+"A vivid narrative of what it meant to live in the Polish and Soviet states as young Jews, and how that generation responded to Nazi rule."—Karel Berkhoff, NIOD Institute for War, Holocaust and Genocide Studies

 "Borderland Generation masterfully weaves Jewish voices into a history grounded in archival documentation to reveal a multifaceted and layered understanding of the experiences of two Jewish communities located on either side of the Poland-Belorussian border region."—Elizabeth Anthony, United States Holocaust Memorial Museum

 "Jeffrey Koerber skillfully weaves together a narrative of self-organization, persecution, and survival that deserves the attention of researchers and teachers of the Eastern European Jewish experience.
 This is an important contribution to the study of Polish and Soviet Jews, of what connected and what separated them, and of how they faced the Holocaust both differently and similarly."—Anika Walke, Washington University in St. Louis, author of Pioneers and Partisans: An Oral History of Nazi Genocide in Belorussia

 Despite their common heritage, Jews born and raised on opposite sides of the Polish-Soviet border during the interwar period acquired distinct beliefs, values, and attitudes.
 Variances in civic commitment, school lessons, youth activities, religious observance, housing arrangements, and perceptions of security deeply influenced these adolescents who would soon face a common enemy.